 What you’ll learn

-The educational and training experience has seven major components:
+The educational and training experience includes the following components:

 What makes the Drexel Master of Family Therapy program unique?